 For the graduate MA program, our students continue to demonstrate the ability to understand and engage in applied communication research through their required research projects and comprehensive exams and/or portfolio reflections.
 Students are introduced to a case study approach in the first semester, and then in the following semesters, they take courses that each include a case analysis.
 This process seems to be working in helping our students meet our outcomes.

-The ongoing assessment of learning across our programs is used to strengthen our teaching.
+Overall, the ongoing assessment of learning across our programs is used to strengthen our teaching.
 We have meetings as a faculty to discuss results from the SPCH 1300, undergraduate, and graduate assessment processes.
 We continue to reflect on three major questions in our ongoing efforts to enhance student learning.

 - How can we enhance deep learning across our various programs?